-The new law Trade Marks Ordinance (Cap.
-559) applies to applications for registration filed on or after the commencement date4 April 2003, or filed before and converted, and to renewals of registered marks falling due on or after the commencement date4 April 2003 (section 97; sections 11 and 14 of Schedule 5).
+The Trade Marks Ordinance (Cap.
+559) applies to applications for registration filed on or after 4 April 2003, or filed before and converted, and to renewals of registered marks falling due on or after 4 April 2003 (section 97; sections 11 and 14 of Schedule 5).
 The applications are registered for an initial term of 10 years and registrations can be renewed for consecutive terms of 10 years.

-The old lawrepealed Cap.
-43 applies to applications for registration filed before the commencement date4 April 2003 and not converted (section 97; sections 10(1) and 14 of Schedule 5).
+The repealed Cap.
+43 applies to applications for registration filed before 4 April 2003 and not converted (section 97; sections 10(1) and 14 of Schedule 5).
 These applications are registered for an initial term of 7 years.